DarrenTanui01/learning_web_basics/README.md

-Aa app made from basic html and CSS
+An app made from basic HTML and CSS